yunyunyang/wg-gesucht-api/README.md

 - Scrapes listed rooms from WG-Gesucht by providing a location and relevant data
 - Filters partner ads and retrieves room data such as location, price, and availability
 - Uses the FastAPI framework to provide APIs
-- Provides the feature to store data in Google Sheets
+- Integrated with the Google Sheets API to save query results to a spreadsheet
+- Dockerized the project as a microservices-based application

 ## Prerequisite